vmware/vic-product/docs/user_doc/vic_vsphere_admin/service_status.md

 - vSphere Integrated Containers Registry service
 - vSphere Integrated Containers Management Portal service
 - The file server for vSphere Integrated Containers Engine downloads and installation of the vSphere Client plug-ins
-- The `vic-machine` server service, that exposes the vic-machine API to the Create Virtual Container Host wizard in the HTML5 vSphere Client plug-in
+- The `vic-machine` server service, that powers the Create Virtual Container Host wizard in the HTML5 vSphere Client plug-in

 **Prerequisites**